odCat/space-ships/README.md

 This app is a recreation of a game I made a long time ago, in primary school.

-It is dedicated to my teachers and my pair programming colleague at the time.
+It is a tribute to my teachers and my pair programming colleague at the time.

 ## TODO